-Until further notice Van Damme State Park will contain areas where services are reduced or eliminated due to the fiscal crisis.
+Until further notice Van Damme State Park will contain areas where services are reduced or eliminated.

 Van Damme State Park consists of beach and upland on the Mendocino Coast.
 Of all the park system's units along the Mendocino coast, Van Damme is perhaps the richest in terms of historical resources connected with the redwood lumber industry.
 Its story is a prime example of the struggles and eventual failures of a small, independent lumber operation.